-General Conclusions.
 More specifically, the review that we have carried out so far leads us to the following conclusions:

-- 1. Inequality and poverty are different, and a single summary measure of inequality-e.g., the Gini, or the 90/10 ratio-will not allow us to differentiate amongst explanations which hinge on forces which differentially come from different parts of the income distribution. - 2.
-The relationship between economic inequality and social spending is one of mutual interdependency and therefore, it is crucial to distinguish the measure of income inequality which best captures its affect on social spending. - 3.
-Most models are of a reduced form nature with little attention paid to desired levels of redistribution (or national differences in the taste for redistribution) in combination with the institutions and voting mechanisms (parties, lobbies, etc.) legitimizing these tastes. - 4.
-Leaps of analytic belief are often made in the current literature (such as the assumption that political preferences can be measured on a left/right domestic spectrum that is comparable internationally) which are crucial to the models developed, but which seem to us to be questionable in a cross-national context.
+- Inequality and poverty are different and a single summary measure of inequality-for example, the Gini or the 90/10 ratio-will not allow us to differentiate amongst explanations that hinge on forces, which differentially come from different parts of the income distribution. - The relationship between economic inequality and social spending is one of mutual interdependency and therefore it is crucial to distinguish the measure of income inequality that best captures its effect on social spending. - Most models are of a reduced form, with little attention paid to desired levels of redistribution (or national differences in the taste for redistribution) in combination with the institutions and voting mechanisms (parties, lobbies, etc.) legitimizing these tastes. - Leaps of analytic belief are often made in the current literature (such as the assumption that political preferences can be measured on a left/right domestic spectrum that is comparable internationally), which are crucial to the models developed but which seem to us to be questionable in a cross-national context.

-II.
-Theories, Models, and Data
+9.3 Theories, models and data

-All the nations that we have been examining are "democracies" yet their governments play different roles in the level and type of social expenditures.
-If we are to model the interaction of inequality of income and public expenditures, it seems important to us to understand more clearly why the citizens of different countries may make different demands of their political systems.
+All the nations that we have been examining are 'democracies', yet their governments play different roles in the level and type of social expenditures.
+If we are to model the interaction of inequality of income and public expenditures, it seems important for us to understand more clearly why the citizens of different countries may make different demands of their political systems.
 This first leads to a discussion of a theory of how differing attitudes toward inequality (or tastes and values for redistribution) may affect public policy, using ISSP preference data.
 We then present our reduced-form model and follow that with a detailed description of the data we use in our empirical work.